All Things New (All Things New album)

-All Things New is the first studio album by Christian contemporary Christian music band All Things New, released on April 9, 2013 by BEC Recordings.
+All Things New is the first studio album by contemporary Christian music band All Things New, released on April 9, 2013, by BEC Recordings.
 Casey Brown and Jonathan Smith produced the album.

 Music and lyrics

 On the subject of musicality, Indie Vision Music's Jonathan Andre found that "while some of the album may seem a little indifferent musically and may possibly disinterest some listeners who may be more inclined to listen to more of a rock music genre".
 At Worship Leader, Andrea Hunter agreed with that saying "The poppy production sometimes contains and neutralizes the passion and personality."
 Roger Gelwicks of Jesus Freak Hideout told that "combining simple truths and simple instrumentation, the album doesn't make for the deepest of listens, and unfortunately, that has a lasting impact on All Things New's overall appeal."
 To this, Gelwicks noted "All Things New still need quite a bit of artistic growth, and they severely sell themselves short with a sorely unexciting debut."
 However, Louder Than the Music' Jono Davies affirmed that "the album has a very gentle flow to it, this doesn't mean it's middle of the road rock.
 These songs will never fall into the category of background music.
 Each song has a great melody and a great sound."
 Cross Rhythms' Stephen Curry noted that the album contains "distinctive melodies and strong vocals shine through on each track."
 So, Matt Conner of CCM Magazine told that even though "they're green at this point, the Florida act is a safe bet for breakout status."